-The submitter shall provide a list of known references to any published materials describing or analyzing the security of the submitted algorithm.
+The submitter shall provide a list of references to any published materials describing or analyzing the security of the submitted algorithm.
 The submission of copies of these materials (accompanied by a waiver of copyright or permission from the copyright holder for public evaluation purposes) is encouraged.

-A statement that lists and describes the advantages and limitations of the algorithm shall be included.
+2.B.6 A statement that lists and describes the advantages and limitations of the algorithm shall be included.
 Such advantages and limitations may address the ability to: Implement the algorithm in various environments, including-but not limited to: 8-bit processors (e.g., smartcards), voice applications, satellite applications, or other environments where low power, constrained memory, or limited real-estate are factors.
-To demonstrate the efficiency of a hardware implementation of the algorithm, the
+To demonstrate the efficiency of a hardware implementation of the algorithm, the submitter may include a specification of the algorithm in a nonproprietary Hardware Description Language (HDL).